-In this section, we discuss different ways to define the initialization procedures $\it{FirstStageInit}$ and $\it{SecondStageInit}$ in Algorithm \ref{alg:stepwise_update}.
-Due to the convexity of the problems \eqref{first-stage-conv-prob} and \eqref{second-stage-conv-prob}, we expect initialization to impact only the number of iterations needed for convergence but not the algorithm's attaining the global optimum.
-From the perspective of our theoretical framework, initialization is more crucial as our consistency result relies on the initializer being sufficiently close to the ground truth.
+Both stages of the Algorithm \ref{alg:stepwise_update} require initial values, but they are convex problems, so the choice of initialization primarily impacts how long it takes the algorithm to converge, not its ability to attain the global optimum.
+However, our theoretical results rely on the initializer being sufficiently close to the truth.

-For the Gaussian edge-entry model, we propose to initialize the shared component of a collection of layers as their average and the individual components as the difference between the layer and the shared component initializer.
-When the ranks of the latent components are known or preliminarily estimated, we can also truncate the initializers, as defined in \eqref{hard_threshold}.
-In our case, due to the first identifiability assumption in Proposition \ref{identif_propos}, the rank of the total shared component for layers in group $k$ is $d_0 + d_k$, implying the initializer:
+For the Gaussian edge-entry model, we initialize the shared component of a collection of layers as their average and the individual components as the resulting residuals.
+When the ranks are known, these can be further truncated, resulting in initializers

-For exponential family distributions with a non-linear link function $g$, we propose first getting a proxy of $\Theta_{k\ell}$ by apply $g^{-1}$ to each layer $A_{k\ell}$ element-wise, then truncate the result to $[-5, 5]$, and then average the corresponding transformations instead of the layers themselves.
+For exponential family distributions with a non-linear link function $g$, we first get a proxy of $\Theta_{k\ell}$ by applying $g^{-1}$ to each layer $A_{k\ell}$ element-wise (truncating if necessary to avoid the inverse going to infinity), and then average the transformed layers.

-Alternatively, one can use the recently developed ``shared space hunting'' (SSH) approach (see Algorithm 1 in \citet{TianYinqiu2024}).
-In contrast to the averaging initialization, this method is computationally more expensive as it requires first estimating the latent positions $X_{k\ell}$ of the nodes in each layer and thus their latent ranks $D_{k\ell}$ in particular.
-Moreover, our simulations (not presented in this work, but available on GitHub) suggest that the SSH can produce very poor initializers if the latent dimensions are inaccurately estimated, which turned out to be the case for small $n$ and large ground-truth ranks.
-On the other hand, even when $n$ is large and ranks are small, the averaging approach appears to produce only marginally worse results than SSH.
-So due to its robustness and low computational cost, we use the averaging initializer as our default option.
+Alternatively, one can use the recently developed ``shared space hunting'' (SSH) approach (Algorithm 1 in \citet{TianYinqiu2024}).
+This method is computationally more expensive than averaging as it requires first estimating the latent positions $X_{k\ell}$ of the nodes in each layer and the latent space dimensions $D_{k\ell}$.
+Our simulations (available on GitHub) suggest that the SSH can produce very poor initializers if the latent dimensions are inaccurately estimated, which tends to happen when $n$ is small and/or the true ranks are large, whereas with correctly estimated ranks the SSH approach produces only marginally better results than averaging.
+Thus we use averaging as the default initialization option, due to its robustness and low computational cost.